pulkitgarg12345/prefab.MobileTrunk/README.md

 - ctl + i : To select the cable i (from 1 to 9) you want to actuate
 - ctl + plus : if you want to pull the cable
 - ctl + minus : if you want to release the cable

-### Software version

-The softwares are use with the following version :

-- Sofa V21.12
-- Python 3

-The following Sofa plugins are required. version V21.12 is needed.

-- SofaPython3
-- BeamAdapter
-- SoftRobots

-The following python module are required :

-- time
-- threading
-- math
-- numpy
-- dataclasses
-- sys

 ### Links